muniworth/fp-onboarding/3_Functional_Programming.md

 unmanageable.
 Indeed, the inapplicability of the principle of compositionality is the very definition of complexity [?].

-Functional programming is a cult:
-- Programmers who don't value composition don't understand why FP matters.
-- It's difficult to explain why FP is valuable.
-- Once you see the value of composition, you never want to leave.

-We drink the coolaid.
 The value of compositional reasoning can only be learned through experience, but we now take it for granted and explore its consequences.

 # Effects